DamianKleisinger/dba-snippets/README.md

 # MySQL-to-S3
-Backup all MySQL databases to a local folder and Amazon S3
+Backup MySQL databases to a local folder and Amazon S3

 **AWS CLI must be installed and configured:**